Tennessee Car Insurance Guide

 Minimum Auto Insurance Requirements

 Nearly every state requires car insurance.
-You must meet the state’s minimum requirements before you can legally get behind the wheel.
+You must meet its minimum requirements before you can legally get behind the wheel.
 Below are the minimum requirements your policy must meet or exceed:

 Liability Insurance